transcript/samsa2/README.md

 # SAMSA2 - A fork of the complete metatranscriptome analysis pipeline

+### modification by sebastien.renaut@gmail.com

+### New in my version.
+There is a new master script (master_samsa2.slurm) with several modifications:

+* It specifies multithreading for all programs for which it is available (trimmomatic, pear, diamond)
+* The script annomatically creates a checkpoint file.
+Once a step is finished, it writes the name of that specific step in the file.
+When you run the script again, it will SKIP the steps labelled in checkpoint.
+* In the merging step, unmerged reads are concatenated and added to a single file.
+The forward read and the reverse (complement) read are concatenated with a string of 20 Ns in the middle: This is done through a new R script entitled: `combining_umerged.R`
+* Extra care is taken to remove unnecessary files once a step is performed to keep disk usage at a minimum.
+* Each step contains an exit statement to be printed if the master script dies.
+* Trimommatic removes adapter contamination according to a specific file
+* All options are to be specified in the first section of the script
+* The script is formated to be run into a SLURM job scheduler, but this can be easily changed / removed.

+#### To do:
+* reverse the order of the merging and trimming step.
+* simplify some syntax / make sure all paths are relative...

 Version 2 of the SAMSA pipeline - faster!
 Lighter!
 More options!
 Less waiting!

 ### New in version 2: